Lil Rod, D. Woods to Break Silence on ID Docuseries ‘The Fall of Diddy’

 The series airs Monday, Jan.
 27, and Tuesday, Jan.
 28, from 9-11 PM ET/PT on ID channel.

-In the trailer, Jones claims there are many others like Diddy.
+In the the docuseries, Jones claims there are many others like Combs.
 “It’s a lot of people like Puffy in this music business, exposing Puffy means exposing them,” Jones says.

 Related: Former ‘Vibe’ Editor Says Diddy Warned She Could End Up ‘Dead’ Over Magazine Cover in ‘Fall of Diddy’ Clip

-Along with Jones, other Bad Boy insiders and Diddy accusers are featured in the trailer.
+Along with Jones, other Bad Boy insiders and Diddy accusers are featured in the series.

 Some of those names include former Danity Kane singer D. Woods, who has supported Diddy’s ex-girlfriend Cassie Ventura and her allegations of abuse; Natania Reuben, who was shot in the face in a 1999 nightclub shooting involving Combs; and the mogul’s former head of security Roger Bonds, who in the past has claimed he witnessed Diddy attack “four or five” women, including his ex-girlfriend’s Cassie and the late Kim Porter.